sugolov/sugolov.github.io/blog/md/pandoc_blog.md

 date: 2025-12-28
 ---

-- **TODO** add git repo for small example
-- **TODO** renaming a file in orgmode link

 A blog is a great way to communicate, though it can only be good if it has posts.
-With my current tools I find it difficult to effortlessly post.
+With my daily tools I find it difficult to effectively post with minimal changes to my workflow.
 I mostly use Obsidian for quick Markdown notes (on papers, TODOs, API tokens, social insurance number, etc.) and other tools for more involved LaTeX writeups.
 An easy way to make these writeups postable is to simply use `pandoc` to convert to HTML.
 For those unfamiliar, `pandoc` is a free and open source converter between different typesetting languages with a lot of features: this blog does a quick demo.
 Spiritually, I somewhat recreated a bare bones `org-mode` with `pandoc` and Python.
 This avoids the emacs learning curve, keeps the HTML in other places super customizable (I can vibecode an Ising on my homepage no problem), and does not require Ruby or GO dependencies like other static site generators.
 I'm a fan of this approach because of how minimal it is.

 ## A blog using Pandoc